 AB 1X addressed this potential impact in Section 80110 of the Water Code, which states, in relevant part:

-“…After the passage of such period of time after the effective date of this section as shall be determined by the commission, the right of retail end use customers pursuant to Article 6 (commending with Section 360) of Chapter 2.3 of Part 1 of Division 1 of the Public Utilities Code) to acquire service from other providers shall be suspended until the department no longer supplies power hereunder.”
+“…After the passage of such period of time after the effective date of this section as shall be determined by the [California Public Utilities Commission], the right of retail end use customers pursuant to Article 6 (commending with Section 360) of Chapter 2.3 of Part 1 of Division 1 of the Public Utilities Code) to acquire service from other providers shall be suspended until the department no longer supplies power hereunder.”

 Credit Concerns Affecting Bond Issuance

-In order for the DWR Power Purchase Revenue Bonds to achieve investment grade ratings and be sold to protect California’s ratepayers, certain conditions must be placed on retail access.
-Conversely, continuing unfettered retail access would seriously undermine the credit-worthiness of the bonds.
+In order for the DWR Power Purchase Revenue Bonds to achieve investment grade ratings and be sold to repay the General Fund and protect California’s ratepayers, certain conditions must be placed on retail access.
+Conversely, allowing unfettered retail access would seriously undermine the credit-worthiness of the bonds.
 Specific credit concerns are, at their root, focused on the perceived risk of potential revenue shortfalls.
 Specifically, credit concerns include the following:

 Customers currently are purchasing DWR power at prices significantly below DWR’s costs.
 DWR’s bonds will make up this difference, and future revenues from customers will be used by DWR to make debt service payments.
 If such customers are permitted to “exit the system” without equitable payments of their share of costs incurred by DWR on behalf of ratepayers, the burden of repaying the difference to DWR (that is, the burden of covering debt service payments) will fall on a smaller base of remaining customers, significantly (and unfairly) increasing their power rates.
 There is a concern that as power rates paid by the remaining customers would rise, customers would have additional economic incentive to abandon DWR power, creating a spiral of declining customers and rising power rates.

 DWR is entering into power purchase contracts on behalf of all customers to stabilize rates.
 Unfettered retail access could create a situation where so many customers stop purchasing DWR power that DWR ends up with more contracted power than its remaining customers need (i.e., “stranded costs”).
 In that case, the remaining customers would bear the burden of paying for power purchased for the benefit of the departing customers.
-It is important to prevent the situation where too many customers would leave, such that DWR’s revenue requirements would create an unreasonable burden on the remaining customers.
-The plan should not rely on future PUC or legislative action to “fix” such a problem, but should prevent it from happening.
+It is important to prevent the situation where too many customers would leave, such that DWR’s revenue requirements would create an unreasonable burden on the remaining customers, thereby creating concerns regarding credit-worthiness of the program.
+To mitigate such credit concerns, action must be taken now to prevent a problem from arising due to retail access, rather than relying on any future PUC or legislative action to “fix” such a problem if it arose.

 Conditions Necessary for Bond Issuance

-To address these credit concerns with respect to retail access, the following “exit fee” requirements would need to be enacted by either the PUC or Legislature in order to allow issuance of long-term bonds:
+To address these credit concerns with respect to retail access, the following “exit fee” requirements would need to be enacted by the Legislature, or the CPUC would have to act to suspend retail access, in order to allow issuance of long-term bonds with the investment grade ratings required by law:

-Any exiting customer must be required to pay as part of an “exit fee” an amount equal to the difference between what the customer paid DWR for previously-delivered DWR power, and the cost incurred by DWR in providing such power (including, but not limited to, costs of debt incurred to purchase the power).
+Any exiting customer must be required to pay as part of an “exit fee” an amount determined by DWR to be equal to the difference between what the customer paid DWR for previously-delivered DWR power, and the cost incurred by DWR in providing such power (including, but not limited to, costs of debt incurred to purchase the power).
+DWR would consult with the CPUC as needed to make such determination.